 Teresa has a BA (Hons) in Textiles for Fashion and Interiors from Farnham University for the Creative Arts specialising in weave and a MA degree in Textiles from Farnham with Merit.
-She also holds a City & Guilds Diploma in Design and Craft specialising in Patchwork and Quilting and is a Licentiate member of the Society of Designer Craftsmen.
+She also holds a City & Guilds Diploma in Design and Craft specialising in Patchwork and Quilting and is a Member of the Society of Designer Craftsmen (MSDC).

 Teresa's MA research led her to design threading variations; she was fascinated with the eccentricity of the resulting woven structures and the optical illusions and secondary patterns they create.
 Teresa designs intricate patterns in pointed draft threading often incorporating an extra weft technique which as a finer weight structure introduces charming colour highlights into the woven cloth.
 Teresa also likes to 'morph' one design to another; the design process she finds very rewarding in itself.

 Teresa hand dyes the yarns; the colours for her MA 'Maze Series' came from the patina and tarnish on aged and weathered brass and bronze and the resulting verdigris.
 This colour palette juxtaposed with her research of the Wabi Sabi philosophy and the beauty associated with the imperfections and changes seen in the inevitability of the ageing process.
-Her following colour inspirations took the same path as she looked at the colours associated with rust.
+The following colour inspirations took the same path as she looked at the colours associated with rust.
 Both collections took design structure influence from ancient and modern mazes.

 Teresa only uses organic and sustainable yarns which provide a beautiful drape and a sensual handle.
 She considers the haptic experience to be of paramount importance in her work along with originality.

 The gallery on this site exhibits large items of woven textile.
 However, Teresa is manufacturing small items from the variety of original samples and larger experimental woven lengths she has created into tote bags, soft bags and pockets along with the inclusion of more costly items - cushions, wall hangings, scarves (conventional and 'Infinity') and wraps.
-In addition, however, Teresa's blog often displays the latest designs.
+In addition, Teresa's blog often displays the latest designs.